 A study in Brazil however, found them intensively using restinga, a coastal scrub characterized by medium sized trees and shrubs growing in sandy soil.
 They were the only felid found in this habitat.
 Their density was estimated at 0.87 animals per km2, which is very high for a Neotropical felid.

-Negatively impacted by the presence of larger cats, the density of Oncillas in the Amazon forest of Brazil is higher outside of protected areas.
-Camera trapping, scats and tracks indicated the small cats were more likely to be found in areas where Jaguars Panthera onca and Ocelots are absent.
+The density of Oncillas in the Amazon forest of Brazil is higher outside of protected areas where the larger cats live.
+Camera trapping, scats and tracks indicated the small cats were more likely to be found in areas where Jaguars Panthera onca, Puma Puma concolor and Ocelots are absent.
 A study in northern Argentina also found lower densities in parks and other protected areas.

 Home ranges in Brazil were found to be larger than predicted from their small body size at 0.9 – 2.8 km2 for females and 4.8-17 km2 for males.
 Densities varied from one to five cats per 100 km2.